cosmelab/dna-barcoding-analysis/README.md

 ./run-analysis.sh
 ```

-BLAST automatically searches NCBI for any organism — species ID works for everything.
+BLAST automatically searches NCBI for any organism.

 ---